Strictly Come Dancing: 2008 voting system

-Arlene Phillips / Alesha Dixon
+Dismissal of Arlene Phillips

 In June 2009, tabloid newspaper The Sun reported that the then 66-year-old judge Arlene Phillips, who had judged the show since its inception in 2004, was to be replaced by series five winner Alesha Dixon, then aged 30.
 This was later confirmed by the BBC in July of that year.
 Subsequently, the BBC was accused of ageism and sexism by several sources, an accusation the corporation has faced before over the removal of several older female presenters, including Moira Stuart, Juliet Morris, Miriam O'Reilly, Michaela Strachan, Charlotte Smith and Anna Ford.
 The BBC denied the allegations that the decision to remove Phillips was due to her age.

 Furthermore, Dixon herself was criticised after the debut episode of the seventh series, the first to feature her as a judge.
-A total of 272 complaints were received by the BBC – bringing the total number about Dixon joining the programme to over 4000 – along with over 5000 comments on Strictly Come Dancing's internet message board.
+A total of 272 complaints were received by the BBC (bringing the total number about Dixon joining the programme to over 4,000) along with over 5,000 comments on Strictly Come Dancing's internet message board.
 Dixon was compared unfavourably to Phillips, with claims that the former was "unsuitable", "unqualified" and lacked "knowledge, experience and talent".
 However, Dixon was praised and defended from her critics by the BBC, by fellow judge Craig Revel Horwood and by Phillips herself.

-Race row

-In 2009, during the seventh series, professional dancer Anton Du Beke issued a public apology for his use of a racial slur during a conversation with his dance partner Laila Rouass.
-Du Beke claimed that the comment, which was never broadcast, was a joke referring to Rouass' spray-tan, in which he said that she "looked like a Paki".
-Over 600 complaints were received by the BBC, including those about comments Bruce Forsyth, then host of Strictly Come Dancing, made about the controversy on a Talksport radio programme, in which he suggested that Britain "used to have a sense of humour" about such incidents, and that Du Beke's apology should be accepted.

-Following the incident, and Forsyth's response, the BBC stated:Racially offensive language in the workplace is entirely unacceptable.
-Anton was right to apologise quickly and without reservation and Laila has wholly accepted his apology.
-Everyone is very clear that there can be no repetition of this behaviour.Forsyth also clarified his position:What Anton said to Laila was wrong and he has apologised unreservedly for this.
-Nor do I in any way excuse or condone the use of such language.
-To be absolutely clear, the use of racially offensive language is never either funny or acceptable.
-However, there is a major difference between this and racist comments which are malicious in intent and whilst I accept that we live in a world of extraordinary political correctness, we should keep things in perspective.
+Anton Du Beke's racist comment

+In 2009, Du Beke said that his dance partner Laila Rouass "looked like a paki" after she had arrived at rehearsal with a spray tan.
+Du Beke apologized publicly, and reiterated his remarks on It Takes Two, Strictly Come Dancing's companion show, stating that "I feel embarrassed.
+I feel stupid as well.
+It was a stupid thing to do, stupid thing to say ...
+I am mortified about it completely and, you know, Laila has been quite remarkably wonderful."
+Rouass accepted his apology, and stated in a 2011 interview: "The story had been blown out of proportion ...
+Anton didn’t mean to be offensive.
+I wouldn’t have danced with him if he was racist."
+In 2016, she backed him to be a Strictly judge: "I think Anton would be a fabulous judge.
+He's so funny, I can’t tell you.
+I was so lucky to be paired with that man."